mark-watson/Java-AI-Book/manuscript/ner_dbpedia.md

 Alan Watts      <http://dbpedia.org/resource/Alan_Watts>
 ~~~~~~~~

-There are 58953 entities defined with their DBPedia URI and the following listing shows the breakdown of number of entities by entity type:
+There are 58953 entities defined with their DBPedia URI and the following listing shows the breakdown of number of entities by entity type by counting the number of lines in each resource file:

 {linenos=off}
 ~~~~~~~~